-Last chapter, we met our unnamed heroine, and her former coworker and fellow apocalypse survivor, dudebro Danny.
-To read the first chapter, click here.
+Last week, we met our unnamed heroine, and her former coworker and fellow apocalypse survivor, dudebro Danny.

 Danny keeps walking to the campsite, watching her walk away with dinner.
 He stuffs his pumpkin-colored hand deep into his pocket in shame.
 Goddamn, he could really go for a latte right now.
 He shuddered, knowing it might be too late, but he couldn’t admit what had happened.
 How was he supposed to tell her he hadn’t really been out hunting, that he had been following her because… well, because he loved her?